 Analogous color schemes are mostly used in emails that require a single response, such as a re-engagement or holiday-centric email.

 A monochromatic color scheme means using different tones or shades of the same color.

-This color scheme gained wide popularity in 2021, and the fandom isn’t dying anytime soon.
+This color scheme has gained wide popularity recently, and the fandom isn’t dying anytime soon.
 Using monochromatic background colors can induce feelings of joy, calm, or warmth in your readers depending on the message.

 Here’s an example of monochromatic background color in an email from Moo that made their email look pretty elegant.

 In case you’re sending a very long email that carries different messages, it’s best to use multiple background colors for each segment of your email.

 This will help your reader comprehend your message better, and s/he will automatically understand when a new message is coming up.